TheAkhilB/HeartDisease-Detector-on-Kubernetes/README.md

 - *templates* folder contains two files `main.html` and `result.html` which describe the structure of the app and the way this web application behaves.
 These files are connected with Python via Flask framework.
 - *static* folder contains file `style.css` which adds some styling and enhance the look of the application.

+### Pre-requisites
+- Docker installed and a working Kubernetes cluster.

 ### Installation

 The Code is written in Python 3.8.
 If you don't have Python installed you can find it [here](https://www.python.org/downloads/).
 If you are using a lower version of Python you can upgrade using the pip package, ensuring you have the latest version of pip.
 To install the required packages and libraries, run this command in the project directory after cloning the repository: